inv3ntor01/penetration_testing/README.md

-This file consists of Scripts, write-ups, and tools used for Penetration Testing and SOCL1.
+This file consists of Scripts, write-ups, and tools used for Penetration Testing.